Finland - Country Commercial Guide

 Biological medicinal products are on the rise in Finland.

-There is also a strong focus in Finland on vaccines, with flourishing biotech and life science clusters in the cities of Kuopio, Turku, Tampere, and Oulu.
-In particular, innovative antibody gene delivery technologies and gene vaccines for cancer immunotherapy as well as for the prevention and treatment of infectious diseases are being developed here.
-These technologies have high demand in Finland, and there is also huge demand for collaboration to build novel biotechnology solutions and products through project cooperation between companies and research institutes in Finland.
+Finland also focuses on vaccines, with flourishing biotech and life science clusters in the cities of Kuopio, Turku, Tampere, and Oulu.
+In particular, innovative antibody gene delivery technologies and gene vaccines for cancer immunotherapy and for the prevention and treatment of infectious diseases are being developed here.
+These technologies have high demand in Finland, and there is also a huge demand for collaboration to build novel biotechnology solutions and products through project cooperation between companies and research institutes in Finland.

 Opportunities for U.S. companies include exporting their goods and services to Finland, as well as engaging in pilot and health testbed projects to validate new innovations for use worldwide.